seinecle/codapps/src/main/asciidoc/subdir/adding-pictures_temp_pdf.md

 {nbsp} +

 //ST: !
-In this case, we could create a Label and then resize it to take the entire space of the Form, but there is a better way:
+In this case, we could try to create a Scaled Label and then resize it to take the entire space of the Form, but there is a better way:

 //ST: !
 We can simply set the picture we want to the background of the Form itself.
 In the following, I am using a picture by https://www.flickr.com/photos/zooboing/5405160553[user Patrick Hoesly on Flickr]: